 The first Metro bicycle plans were developed 10 years ago for each subregion and consisted of a compilation of countywide local plans proposing 1,365 miles of on-street and off-street bicycle facilities.
 Only a fraction of these facilities were built.
-With the current situation of scarce resources, urban congestion and a handful of cities in the county with bicycle plans, it is unlikely to see this trend change.
-Metro's 2005 regional planning has shifted the focus from arterial bikeways to a strategy of using bicycles with transit to fully utilize and enhance the regional transit system.
-To be effective, this strategy is not reliant on the build-out of an entire arterial system of bikeways as in the previous plans, but does rely on bicycle accommodation to/from transit hubs and onto transit.
-Focusing improvements at bike-transit hubs is a relatively simple opportunity for linking bikes with transit and increasing the effectiveness of bicycles for travel without a huge investment of infrastructure and right-of-way.
+With the current situation of scarce resources, urban congestion and a handful of cities in the County with bicycle plans, it is unlikely to see this trend change.
+Metro's 2006 regional plan has shifted the focus from arterial bikeways to a strategy of using bicycles with transit to fully utilize and enhance the regional transit system.
+To be effective, this strategy is not reliant on the build-out of an entire arterial bikeway system in every city, but does rely on improved access to transit.
+Focusing improvements at bike-transit hubs is a relatively simple opportunity for linking bikes with transit and increasing the effectiveness of bicycles for travel without a huge investment of infrastructure and right-ofway.